Oigen cast iron (history, how to use, care for your cast-iron)

 And it gives a very pleasing shiny appearance.

-And the matte black finish is also popular on kettles and teapots.
+The matte black finish is also popular on kettles and teapots.

 Two Oigen foundry workers inspecting cast-iron for imperfections.